Pet therapy may help put a collar on depression

 - Reduce mental fatigue, depression, and inactivity

-So the next time you’re looking for a buddy to watch the game with or challenge you to a two-mile walk, find a furry friend or two.
+So the next time patients are looking for a buddy to watch the game with or to challenge them to a two-mile walk, suggest a furry friend or two.
 The therapeutic benefits might just surprise you.